TechWatching/techwatching.dev/input/posts/teams-sso-powershell.md

 Set-AzureADMSApplication -ObjectId $app.Id -RequiredResourceAccess $requiredPermissions
 ```

-This codes calls a PowerShell function `GetRequiredPermissions` that add the delegated or application permissions specified in parameter.
+This code calls a PowerShell function `GetRequiredPermissions` that add the delegated or application permissions specified in parameter.
 Here we only ask for delegated permissions of Microsoft Graph needed to retrieve an OpenId Connect token but this function is generic and could be used to require scopes or roles of other APIs.

 ```PowerShell
 #